What they do

 To become a metal fabricator, you usually need to undertake an apprenticeship in engineering tradesperson fabrication.

-The engineering tradesperson fabrication (first class welder), the engineering tradesperson fabrication (heavy/welder) and the engineering tradesperson fabrication (sheetmetal) apprenticeships usually take 42 to 48 months to complete, and are available as school-based apprenticeship.
+The engineering tradesperson fabrication (first class welder), the engineering tradesperson fabrication (heavy/welder) and the engineering tradesperson fabrication (sheetmetal) apprenticeships usually take 42 to 48 months to complete and are available as school-based apprenticeships.

 Apprenticeships and traineeships